-Suppose you haven’t been able to reduce your email bounce rate to within the acceptable range.
+Suppose you have not been able to reduce your email bounce rate to within the acceptable range.
 Then this will cause a nightmare for your entire email marketing campaign.
 Email bounce is a crucial matter.
 Now or then, every email marketer has to face an email bounce issue.
-So, don’t underestimate the essentiality of understanding the reason behind it.
+So, do not underestimate the essentiality of understanding the reason behind it.
 The email bounce factor is directly related to your email deliverability rate.
 As a result, each email marketer should be concerned about the email bounce rate.

 Email bounce rate

 An email bounce occurs when an email gets returned to the marketer (you) from your subscriber’s email server as it could not be delivered.
 Email bounce happens due to some reasons.
 However, the term ’email bounce rate’ means the percentage of those bounce-back emails.
 One can calculate the bounce rate manually, which is a time-consuming process.
 Here, any email marketing tool can be your best buddy.

 There are two types of email bounce, such as –

 Soft bounce: Soft bounce refers to a temporary problem.
 That’s why it is a quick bounce that can be fixable.
 You can have a chance to solve the issue in terms of soft bounce.
 Additionally, soft bounce indicates that the receiver’s email address is valid.
 But the mail didn’t make out to deliver finally for several causes. such –